luc-github/ESP3D-TFT/docs/project-arch.md

 The project is organized into the following directories:

+- `cmake`: Contains the cmake files for the project and for each target
 - `components`: Contains the main components of the project
 - `customization`: Contains the customization files for the project to avoid to change in sources
 - `docs`: Contains project documentation